WillSnakeTaka/Computer-Vision-For-Sign-Recognition/README.md

    - Build and train a **Convolutional Neural Network (CNN)** for gesture classification.
    - Evaluate and fine-tune the model for real-world performance.

-3. **Real-Time Processing**:
+3. **Applying blueprints into practice**:
-   - Implement video streaming via OpenCV.
+   - Using flask and html to call OpenCV.
    - Use MediaPipe for efficient hand tracking and gesture recognition.

 4. **Text-to-Speech Integration**:
-   - Map classified gestures to corresponding text.
+   - Using pretraining llm for hugging,  .
    - Convert text into speech using gTTS or Pyttsx3.

 5. **App Deployment**: